shellqiqi/nju-network-labs/content/ch00/lab-0.md

 ## Details

 Our lab assignments are based on CS640 in University of Wisconsin.
 Most materials are the same.
-In the future, we will improve the experimantal content based on feedback.
+In the future, we will improve the experimental content based on feedback.

 For this lab assignment, you will gradually master our experimental environment.
-But we need you to know some basic skills, such as how to develope on linux or how to program.
+But we need you to know some basic skills, such as how to develop on linux or how to program.
 If you are not familiar with these, please tell TAs.
 We will list some helpful materials for you to get started quickly.

-First, you need to complete setting up your enviroment.
+First, you need to complete setting up your environment.
 Read section [Prerequisites](./prerequisites.md).

 Then here are some tutorials help you get started with our experimental environment.